Daumier, Le mélodrame (1860-64)

 Hah!
 Call that criticism?
 Nobody can be a movie critic unless they (a) write for print publication; (b) have been doing it for x years; (c) are a member of a critics’ professional society; and/ or (d) get paid for it.

 Well, the track record of the official movie critics isn’t that great.
-Most are forgotten the minute they’re published.
+Most of their writings are forgotten the minute they’re published.

 Infinitely more awful is what you read on the Net.
 At least print critics kept up standards; there were gatekeepers (also called editors) and a literate public.